In Support of Richard Stallman

 We can both assert and demonstrate that Stallman has never condoned the evils he has been accused of.

-See also some Quotes from Testimonies that disprove the accusations against Richard Stallman.
+See also Testimonies, Letters, Writings that disprove the accusations against Richard Stallman.

 Examining the Accusations